LeNgocPhuongTrinh/python/Readme.md

 Some small works I applied Python
 ## Overview

-Library mainly used up to now:
-- Pandas
-- Numpy

-Some works: Material Requirement Planning (MRP), On Time In Full
+- Some works: Material Requirement Planning (MRP), On Time In Full

  ### Contact Information
  For more information, reach me at: